burf2000/inmoov_ros2/README.md

 Thank you Alan and MRL for their ROS1 / ROS 2 work.

-## This is a ROS2 only repo, ROS1 files are being removed and the repo is being simplified

 ### What Is It?
-At the moment this is a ROS2 Rviz2/Gazebo display of an InMoov robot with joint control
+At the moment this is a ROS2 Rviz2/Gazebo display of an InMoov robot with joint control.
+You can use Slider.py to move each joint in Gazebo

 ### Current system
 - Ubuntu 24.04 LTS